-On April 1, we changed our banking system outlook for the Norwegian banking sector to stable from negative.
-The change reflects our view that the Norwegian economy will recover strongly in 2021 after a coronavirus-induced downturn last year, exacerbated by a fall in the oil prices.
+In April we changed our outlook on the Norwegian banking system to stable from negative.
+This reflects our expectation that the Norwegian economy will recover strongly in 2021 after a coronavirus-induced downturn last year, exacerbated by a fall in oil prices.
 Norwegian banks will maintain good asset quality, as well as strong capitalisation and solid profitability.
 Their dependence on market funding will remain high, although offset by ample liquidity.